ReactiveHTML/rimmel/README.md

 All Rimmel does is binding your observable streams to the UI with a seamless integration that will result in improved code quality, scale, testability and performance.

-## "Lifecycle Events" are gone (you have streams)
+## "Lifecycle Events" are dead (you have streams)
 Component lifecycle events such as `onmount`, `beforeunmount`, present in most other imperative frameworks quickly become useless, redudant and discouraged here.
-Streams get connected and disconnected automatically for you and that happens to be what you normally do in your init/onmount function.
+Streams and other listeners get connected and disconnected automatically for you when a component is mounted/unmounted.
+If you think about it, this is exactly what you would normally do in your init/onmount functions, so you no longer have to deal with these tiny details.

-Using streams instead makes your code immensely cleaner and more testable.
+Since you only declare streams now and let Rimmel connect them to the DOM and each-other, your code will be immensely more concise, cleaner and more testable.

 Rimmel still has a `rml:onmount` event, but its use is only left as a last resort to integrate imperative, non-Rimmel components (some old jQuery plugins, etc?)

+## Side Effects are gone (that's what a framework is for)
+You may have already realised that writing UI components with Rimmel means you no longer have to deal with side effects, which makes it trivial to make your code purely functional.

-## Migration from/to other frameworks and libraries
+## Migrating from/to other frameworks and libraries
 This might sound unusual, but Rimmel can actually coexist with other frameworks.
 Your Rimmel component can be embedded in a React component and have children made in Vue, or even jQuery plugins or sit inside a larger jQuery application, or the other way around.

 If you are planning to perform a progressive framework migration, this is one way you can do it, one component at a time.